You can’t control the market, but you can control your preparation

 Meaning

-This quote is about shifting your focus from external chaos you can’t influence to the internal discipline you can master.
+This quote is about changing your focus from external chaos, you can’t influence to the internal discipline you can master.
 It’s the ultimate empowerment move.

 Explanation

-Look, I’ve seen this play out so many times.
 You’ll have a salesperson blaming the economy, a marketer blaming the algorithm changes, an entrepreneur blaming the competition.
 And you know what?
 They’re not wrong.
 Those things are real.
 But focusing on them is a dead end.
 It’s like being a sailor who only ever complains about the wind.
 The pros?
 They adjust their sails.
 That’s what preparation is.
 It’s your rigging, your maps, your skill.
-When the storm hits—and it will—you’re not panicking.
+When the storm hits, and it will, you’re not panicking.
 You’re executing.
 You’ve already drilled for this.
 You can’t make the wind blow your way, but you can damn sure make sure you’re ready to catch it when it does.
 It’s the difference between being reactive and being proactive.
 It’s about owning your part of the equation, 100%.

 Summary